Common yew is know as a wonderful hedge conifer.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Yew berry by IMS68 under Pixabay license
+Yew berry (also on social media) by IMS68 under Pixabay license

 Yew hedge by Andrew Martin under Pixabay license